henrylawson/photish/README.md

 The cache file is stored in the `output_dir` and is named `.changes.yml`.

-To do a full regeneration, simple run the Generate command with the `force`
+To do a full regeneration, run the Generate command with the `--force`
 flag:

     $ photish generate --force

+The host command also supports the `--force` flag, to do a full regenerate on every change:

+    $ photish host --force

 Images are regenerated when they are modified, renamed or moved.